-The Board assigned John S.F.
-Gross to investigate and requested that the Carriers provide information regarding their operations.
-On April 10, 2025, the Carriers submitted the requested information and a position statement.
-ALPA filed a position statement with its application and filed an additional statement on April 15, 2025 in response to the Carriers' April 10, 2025 submission.
+The Board assigned Eileen M. Hennessey to investigate and requested that the Carriers provide information regarding their operations.
+On May 1, 2025, the Carriers provided the information requested by the Board and an initial position statement.
+The IAM filed a position statement with its application and filed an additional statement on May 8, 2025 in response to the Carriers' May 1, 2025 submission.